 Fido and Fluffy Can Add Distractions

-Beyond the assorted tips I gave in my hub, Driving Safely, there are other considerations inside the car.
+Beyond the assorted tips I gave in my article, Driving Safely, there are other considerations inside the car.
 The foremost problem after misbehaving children is poor choices made by pet owners.

 I have seen everything from dogs hanging out the windows to riding in the driver's lap!
 Neither of these practices is a good idea.
 In fact, they are very bad ideas for more reasons than one.

 It is not only dogs--cats can also cause major distractions to the driving process.

 For the safety of your pet, as well as everyone else in the car, be sure to restrain your animals in appropriate ways.

 There are harnesses available for medium-to-large dogs that allow the animal to be buckled into the car's seat belts: in the back seat, always, please.

 Small dogs should be placed inside a portable kennel/carrier.
 The carrier should be tied down with the seatbelt, as well.
 You never know when some other driver will cause you to slam on your brakes, or make a sudden swerve to avoid an accident.

 Such sudden motions of the vehicle can send the carrier careening across the seat, possibly turning over in the process, and risking injury to your pet.
 Now, you have to deal not only with your own possible laundry problem, but an injured or freaked-out animal as well.

 With cats, a carrier is mandatory.
 Cats are much more easily spooked than most dogs, and it won't take much to send them into a freak-out-frenzy.
 If they are loose in the car, they can end up on top of your head, digging in for dear life with their sharp claws.